HarryZhu231227919/FinalProject/README.md

 5/31/22 (James) - I created a random direction picker which will pick a random neighboring grid to go to.

 6/1/22 (James) - I created a random move function for the ghosts.
 They will change direction(or not) at each intersection.

+6/1/22 (Harry) - I created a method that will look at all the directions Blinky can take and calculate which is the closest linearly to Pac Man.